ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iot/README.md

 * (bluefox) Do not try load the "sharp" if blood sugar not enabled

 ### 1.4.18 (2020-05-11)
-* (Apollon77) Make sure that invalid configured states or values without timestamp do not crash adapter (Sentry IOBROKER-IOT-8)
+* (Apollon77) Make sure that invalid configured states or values without a timestamp do not crash adapter (Sentry IOBROKER-IOT-8)
-* (Apollon77) Make sure publishes after disconnect to not break adapter (Sentry IOBROKER-IOT-A)
+* (Apollon77) Make sure publishes after the disconnect to not break adapter (Sentry IOBROKER-IOT-A)

 ### 1.4.17 (2020-05-11)
 * (bluefox) Better error output is implemented